Those who sow in tears

 I have gleaned some of the more known, sort of “Headline” transformations here.
 There are countless other stories of lives changed, redirected and touched indelibly through Spencer’s life and death.
 There are also many unsung heroes who stepped in to love, nourish and encourage these precious souls.
 Without their sacrifice, their true Christian service, many would be lost.
 God knows their names.
 Your reward is ahead!

 It was the summer of ’96 and I had reached a place of desperation.
 Spencer was sentenced to 45 days in a juvenile detention center for a series of random crimes; from stealing cars, breaking and entering, pot possession to fighting.
 As I watched him led away in cuffs my heart tore.
-I made a decision to give his life over to God completely and I prayed for my son.
+I made a decision to give his life over to God completely and I just prayed.
 He had left home at age 16 because he didn’t like my rules.
 I wrote him in lock-up and told him if he wanted to come home there would be the same rules.
 He decided to come home.

 In January of 2002 I had just found a place to live, having been homeless up until December.
 Because of my lifestyle nobody could really put up with me – no money, no job – and I had burned all my bridges.
 In my heart I was a time bomb, easily frustrated, angry and violent.
 I tried to numb my pain with partying, drugs and girls.

 One day a connoisseur of fine brass was searching through a pile of junk on the outskirts of an eastern city when he suddenly spied an old battered brass pot.
 It was dirty, stained and beaten up, but his practiced eye recognized a thing of value.
 He made his way through the junk and picked up the old pot and set it apart by itself.
 In so doing he sanctified that vessel.
 Of course he must spend many hours cleansing, straightening out the dents and polishing the old pot, until it becomes a thing of beauty to one day grace his living room table.